Ramana Maharshi: Early years (1879–1895)

-Ramana Maharshi was born Venkataraman Iyer on 30 December 1879 in the village Tiruchuzhi near Aruppukkottai, Virudhunagar District in Tamil Nadu, South India.
+Ramana Maharshi was born Venkataraman Iyer on 30 December 1879 in the village Tiruchuzhi near Aruppukkottai, Virudhunagar District in Tamil Nadu, India.
 He was the second of four children in an orthodox Hindu Brahmin family.
 His father was Sundaram Iyer (1848–1890), from the lineage of Parashara, and his mother was Azhagammal (1864–1922).
 He had two brothers Nagaswami (1877–1900) and Nagasundaram (1886–1953), along with a younger sister Alamelu (1887–1953).
 His father was a court pleader.

 Both a paternal uncle of his father and his father's brother had become sannyasins.
 Venkataraman's family belonged to the Smarta denomination, and regularly worshiped Shiva, Vishnu, Ganesha, Surya and Shakti in their home.

 When Venkataraman was seven he had his upanayana, the traditional initiation of the three upper varnas into Brahmanical learning and the knowledge of Self.
-He had a very good memory, and was able to recall information after hearing it once, an ability he used to memorize Tamil poems.
+He had a very good memory, and was able to recall information after hearing it once, an ability he used to memorise Tamil poems.

 Narasimha notes that Venkataraman used to sleep very deeply, not waking from loud sounds, nor even when his body was beaten by others.
 When he was about twelve years old, he may have experienced spontaneous deep meditative states.
 Sri Ramana Vijayam, the Tamil biography that first appeared in the 1920s, describes a period a few years before the death-experience in Madurai:

 When he was about eleven his father sent him to live with his paternal uncle Subbaiyar in Dindigul as he wanted his sons to be educated in the English language, so that they would be eligible to enter government service.
 Only Tamil was taught at the village school in Tiruchuzhi, which he attended for three years.
 In 1891, when his uncle was transferred to Madurai, Venkataraman and his elder brother Nagaswami moved with him.
 In Dindigul, Venkataraman attended a Hindu School where English was taught, and stayed there for a year.

 His father, Sundaram Iyer, died suddenly on 18 February 1892.
 After his father's death, the family split up; Venkataraman and Nagaswami stayed with Subbaiyar in Madurai.